sindresorhus/open/readme.md

 ##### wait

 Type: `boolean`<br>
-Default: `true`
+Default: `false`

 Wait for the opened app to exit before fulfilling the promise.
 If `false` it's fulfilled immediately when opening the app.

-On Windows you have to explicitly specify an app for it to be able to wait.
+On Windows, you have to explicitly specify an app for it to be able to wait.

 ##### app